yarnpkg/zpm/documentation/src/content/docs/concepts/intermediary/dependency-patches.md

 ---
-category: features
+category: concepts
-slug: features/patching
+slug: concepts/patches
-title: Package patching
+title: Dependency patches
 description: How to fix your dependencies without having to fork them entirely while waiting for an update.
+sidebar:
+  order: 2
 ---

-## Overview

 It sometimes happen that you need to make small changes to a dependency, just to workaround some small issue.
 The recommended action is to make a PR upstream, but it may take time until your changes get through review and end up in a release; what to do in the meantime?
 You have two options: